OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: Experiments

 \textbf{Step-by-Step Evaluation:} This mode measures procedural reasoning and tool-invocation behavior without executing tools.
 The model is given $n$ reasoning steps and must generate a valid action at each one based on the full interaction history.
 The first step is exempt from validation to allow the model to formulate an initial high-level plan before committing to concrete tool interactions.
 This setup isolates reasoning quality and enables focused analysis of spatial semantics, plan coherence, and geospatial context understanding.

 \textbf{End-to-End Evaluation:} This mode tests full autonomous execution with live tool use.
 The model issues tool calls, forms arguments, and reasons step-by-step based on prior outputs.
-This setting captures operational robustness, error handling, and how well the model links perception with action in geospatial workflows.
+This captures operational robustness, error handling, and the effectiveness of linking perception to action in geospatial workflows.

 \textbf{Evaluation Metrics:} We assess the model’s procedural reasoning with five metrics.
 Instance Accuracy (Inst.) measures the proportion of tool called without logical or syntactic errors; Tool Accuracy (Tool) evaluates correctness of tool selection; Argument Name Accuracy (ArgN) checks the presence of all required arguments in the generated action; Argument Value Accuracy (ArgV) verifies argument correctness; and Summarization Accuracy (SummAcc) quantifies how well the model consolidates information from prior tool calls into a coherent final response.
 We compute F$_1$ for tool selection across four functional categories: Perception (Per.), Operation (Op.), Logic (Logic.), and GIS (GIS.) to capture alignment between predicted and reference tool sets.
 Trajectory quality is further assessed via tool-order accuracy under increasing constraints: \textit{Unique} checks tool-to-tool correspondence without penalizing repeated calls, \textit{AnyOrder} requires all tools (including duplicates) regardless of order, and \textit{SameOrder} enforces both correct sequence and frequency of tool invocations.
 Overall task Accuracy compares final model completions with reference outputs.
 For image-generation tasks, success is determined by the correctness of generation tool calls and their execution success rate; all non-generation queries are evaluated by an LLM judge (gpt-4o-mini) using a standardized elaboration evaluation prompt.